 No more of this.
-I doubt that I’ll go with the newest iPhone 6 though.
+I doubt that I'll go with the newest iPhone 6 though.
 Being in Thailand, prepaid plans are the most cost-effective.
 So no contracts that will majorly discount the device cost.
-I am just not ready to shell out close to a grant for a phone.
-Not with a 1 year old who regularly snatches it and tests it’s sound making abilities by slamming it on our coffee table.
+I am just not ready to shell out close to a grand for a phone.
+Not with a 1-year-old who regularly snatches it and tests its sound making abilities by slamming it on our coffee table.

 Enough phone talk.
 Food talk is just so much more uplifting!

-I made these Oatmeal Date Squares a looong time ago.
+I made these Oatmeal Date Bars a looong time ago.
 Right when I first got into making desserts without refined sugar.
 Accordingly, these date bars are sweetened with dates (duh!) and honey only.

 Initially I had some other plans with this recipe, and then it went to slumber in my drafts folder.
 But am I ever glad to have woken these treats from their sleep for today's post.